WarreKiekens/Netfilter/README.md

   iptables -A OUTPUT -j DROP
   ```
 ## Result iptables
-We now end up with the following configuration file, if the commands were executed in the right order.
+We now end up with the following configuration, if the commands were executed in the right order.

 ![Result Iptables](/image.png)